alexboo/Animator/README.md

 Animator
 ========

-jQuery Plugin Animator
+Animator - jQuery Plugin

-Plugin suitable for animation html elements.
+Plugin is intended for animation html elements.
 Animation is a single thread, so all elements animated step by step.